krito-and-the-stoker/americas/assets/templates/natives.md

 [name: natives.establish]
 [image: tribe.image]

-Hello strange men from the sea.
+Greetings, strangers from the sea.

-We are the **{tribe.name}** and live here.
-We welcome you on our land.
-Would you like to join our *peace* ceremony?
+We are the **{tribe.name}** and live upon this land.
+We bid thee welcome.
+Wilt thou partake in our *peace* ceremony?

 [answer action:yes] yes []
 [answer action:no] no []